theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 Titan Workflow Series
 ======================

 The Titan Workflow Series is a collection of WDL workflows developed for performing genomic characterization and genomic epidemiology of viral samples to support public health decision-making.
-As of today (May 4th, 2021) these workflows are specific to SARS-CoV-2 amplicon read data, but work is underway to allow for the analysis of other viral pathogens of concern.
+As of today (October 14th, 2021) these workflows are specific to SARS-CoV-2 amplicon read data, but work is underway to allow for the analysis of other viral pathogens of concern.

 Titan Workflows for Genomic Characterization
 --------------------------------------------
 Genomic characterization, *i.e.* generating consensus assemblies (FASTA format) from next-generation sequencing (NGS) read data (FASTQ format) to assign samples with relevant nomenclature designation (e.g. PANGO lineage and NextClade clades) is an increasingly critical function to public health laboratories around the world.

 The Titan Genomic Characterization Series includes four separate WDL workflows (Titan_Illumina_PE, Titan_Illumina_SE, Titan_ClearLabs, and Titan_ONT) that process NGS read data from four different sequencing approaches: Illumina paired-end, Illumina single-end, Clear Labs, and Oxford Nanopore Technology (ONT)) to generate consensus assemblies, produce relevant quality-control metrics for both the input read data and the generated assembly, and assign samples with a lineage and clade designation using Pangolin and NextClade, respectively.

 All four Titan workflows for genomic characterization will generate a viral assembly by mapping input read data to a reference genome, removing primer reads from that alignment, and then calling the consensus assembly based on the primer-trimmed alignment.
 These consensus assemblies are then fed into the Pangolin and NextClade CLI tools for lineage and clade assignments.

 The major difference between each of these Titan Genomic Characterization workflows is in how the read mapping, primer trimming, and consensus genome calling is performed.
 More information on the technical details of these processes and information on how to utilize and apply these workflows for public health investigations is available below.

+A fifth WDL workflow, Titan_FASTA, was added to take in assembled SC2 genomes, perform basic QC (e.g. number of Ns), and assign samples with a lineage and clade designation using Pangolin and NextClade, respectively.

 A series of introductory training videos that provide conceptual overviews of methodologies and walkthrough tutorials on how to utilize these Titan workflows through Terra are available on the Theiagen Genomics YouTube page: